 The Company has devised a Policy for performance evaluation of Independent Directors, Board, Committees and other individual directors, which includes criteria for performance evaluation of the non-executive and executive directors.
-The overall effectiveness of the Board is measured based on the ratings obtained by each Director and accordingly the Board decides the Appointments, Reappointments and Removal of the non-performing Directors of the Company.
-On the basis of the Policy for Performance Evaluation of Independent Directors, a process of evaluation is being followed by the Board for its own performance and that of its committees and individual Directors.
+The overall effectiveness of the Board is measured on the basis of the ratings obtained by each Director and accordingly the Board decides the Appointments, Re-appointments and Removal of the non-performing Directors of the Company.
+On the basis of Policy for Performance Evaluation of Independent Directors, a process of evaluation is being followed by the Board for its own performance and that of its Committees and individual Directors.

-The exercise was carried through a structured evaluation process covering various aspects of the Board including committees and every Director functioning such as composition of Board and committees, experience and competencies, performance of specific duties and obligations, governance issues, etc. A questionnaire formed a key part of the evaluation process for reviewing the functioning and effectiveness of the Board.
+The exercise was carried through a structured evaluation process covering various aspects of the Board including committees and every Directors functioning such as composition of Board and committees, experience and competencies, performance of specific duties and obligations, governance issues, etc. A questionnaire formed key part of the evaluation process for reviewing the functioning and effectiveness of the Board.

-Board members had submitted their response for evaluating the entire Board, respective committees of which they are members and their peer Board members, including Chairman of the Board.
+Board members had submitted their response for evaluating the entire Board, respective committees of which they are members and of their peer Board members, including Chairman of the Board.

-The evaluation process focused on various aspects of the Board and Committees functioning such as structure, composition, quality, Board meeting practices and overall Board effectiveness.
+The evaluation process focused on various aspects of the Board and Committees functioning such as structure, composition, quality, board meeting practices and overall Board effectiveness.
 The above criteria are based on the Guidance Note on Board Evaluation issued by the Securities and Exchange Board of India on January 5, 2017.

-The Independent Directors had a separate meeting held on 28th March 2023.
+The Independent Directors had a separate meeting held on 14th February 2024.
 No Directors other than Independent Directors attended this meeting.
-Independent Directors discussed inter-alia the performance of Non-Independent Directors and Board as a whole and the performance of the Chairman of the Company after taking into consideration the views of Executive and Non- Executive Directors and expressed their satisfaction with the quality, quantity and timeliness of flow of information between the Company management and the Board.
+Independent Directors discussed inter-alia the performance of Non-Independent Directors and Board as a whole and the performance of the Chairman of the Company after taking into consideration the views of Executive and Non-Executive Directors and took note of the quality, quantity and timeliness of flow of information between the company management and the Board.

-The performance evaluation of all the Independent Directors has been done by the entire Board, excluding the Director being evaluated.
+The performance evaluation of all the Independent Directors have been done by the entire Board, excluding the Director being evaluated.